Secure-FOSS/.github/README.md

 # Secure FOSS

-Secure FOSS is my attempt to keep track of the open-source tools I use and make them a bit safer.
-I explore ways to improve security, reduce supply-chain risks, and test updates as I go.
-It’s a personal space for learning, experimenting, and refining my own workflows.
+This organisation is my attempt to organise and keep track of the open-source tools I use.
+The goal is to explore ways to improve security, reduce supply-chain risks, and better understand how these tools work.
+Nothing here is official or guaranteed — it's mainly a personal learning and experimentation space.